ejoseph89/JSON-api-mongodb/README.md

-# CPNT262 - Assignment 5: JSON Server with Heroku and MongoDB Atlas
+# JSON api with Heroku and MongoDB Atlas

 By Emil Joseph

-## Attributions

-Instructor's starter code (import.js) and in-class examples (server.js).

 ## Links